College with a Family Support Team

 Family Studies Certificate – UMM

-The five-course, 15-credit certificate program in Family Studies is designed to give students the introductory level core curriculum credit with a focus on parenting and strengthening families.
+The four-course, 12-credit certificate program in Family Studies is designed to give students the introductory level core curriculum credit with a focus on parenting and strengthening families.
 This curriculum helps students become advocates for their children, families and communities as well as prepares them for additional coursework that transfers into future degree programs.
 FFD alums at UMM have continued in associate’s and bachelor’s degree programs in Psychology & Community Studies, Business, Education, Biology (Allied Health) and Recreation & Tourism Management.

 Program Requirements